gwsystems/composite/doc/installation_usage_summary.md

 Recompile Steps
 ---------------

    The following steps will need to be run every time you write some code and want to recompile and test.
 Notice that they are all superuser.
-Since you cannot `sudo cd` it is recommended you just do `sudo -i` and really become superuser at this point.
+Since you cannot `sudo cd` it is recommended you just do `sudo -i` or `sudo su` and really become superuser at this point.

 1. `# cd ; mkdir experiments ; cd experiments ; cp ~yourusername/transfer/* .`